chiffa/GAN_evo/dev_log.rst

 - DONE: add support for the multi-generator pull in the individual trainer (lists)

-- Done: move the training, matching and cross-training out of self into the arena level. replace self by an (generator_supplier_instance, descriminator_supplier_instance, gen_optimizer, disc_optimizer, criterion) => training trace + internal object modification/saving
+- DONE: move the training, matching and cross-training out of self into the arena level. replace self by an (generator_supplier_instance, descriminator_supplier_instance, gen_optimizer, disc_optimizer, criterion) => training trace + internal object modification/saving